Julian Hartley

 “We obviously need to have a process of negotiation.
 There has to be an end game here.
 It can't continue indefinitely.
 And if it does, there'd be serious consequences for the NHS and indeed more broadly for social care too.
 So, we need to see this hopefully brought to a resolution quickly so that we can focus on the things that we all want to focus on in terms of attending to patient’s needs, both in urgent and emergency care improvement and of course on elective recovery.

-Sir Julian will take up his new post as CEO of NHS Providers on February 1st, 2023.
+Sir Julian Hartley will take up his new post as CEO of NHS Providers on February 1st, 2023.